 In an interview, it can be tempting to talk—a lot.
 While you do need to tell the interviewers about yourself, you should also showcase more subtle skills, like active listening.

-In addition to really impressing interviewers, active listening will help you really understand what the company is looking for and give you opportunities to showcase why you’re the best fit for the job.
+In addition to really impressing interviewers, active listening will help you understand what the company is looking for and give you accountant opportunities to showcase why you’re the best fit for the job.

 So take a deep breath and get ready—your dream accounting job is waiting for you!